 In people with Pfeiffer syndrome, the thumbs and first (big) toes are wide and bend away from the other digits.
 Unusually short fingers and toes (brachydactyly) are also common, and there may be some webbing or fusion between the digits (syndactyly).

 Pfeiffer syndrome is divided into three subtypes.
 Type 1, also known as classic Pfeiffer syndrome, has symptoms as described above.
 Most individuals with type 1 Pfeiffer syndrome have normal intelligence and a normal life span.
 Types 2 and 3 are more severe forms of Pfeiffer syndrome that often involve problems with the nervous system.
 The premature fusion of skull bones can limit brain growth, leading to delayed development and other neurological problems.
+In addition, individuals with type 2 or 3 can have fusion of the bones (ankylosis) in the elbow or other joints, limiting mobility, and abnormalities of the face and airways, which can cause life-threatening breathing problems.
 Type 2 is distinguished from type 3 by the presence of a cloverleaf-shaped head, which is caused by more extensive fusion of bones in the skull.

 Pfeiffer syndrome affects about 1 in 100,000 individuals.

 Pfeiffer syndrome is most commonly caused by mutations in the FGFR2 gene.
 Mutations in the FGFR1 gene cause a small percentage of cases of type 1 Pfeiffer syndrome.
 Mutations in this gene have not been associated with type 2 or 3.